thingsboard/thingsboard.github.io/docs/reference/architecture.md

 ###### Service Discovery

 Thingsboard uses Zookeeper for service discovery.
-All Thignsboard nodes are identical and registered as ephemeral in Zookeeper.
+All Thingsboard nodes are identical and registered as ephemeral in Zookeeper.
 Apache Curator [path cache receipt](http://curator.apache.org/curator-recipes/path-cache.html) is used to keep track of all available sibling nodes.

 ###### Consistent Hashing